 The competition takes place over a minimum of six weeks and can be held at lunch time, in association with school classes or directly after school and at any time during the year.

-$180 + Gst will secure your AFL House Rules Competition.
-AFL New Zealand is involved in funded programmes that can reduce costs for your school in some cases.Click here to contact Mick Coultard, National Secondary Schools Coordinator, for further information or call him on 027 2050054.
+Cost for AFL House Rules will vary for each school dependant on schools needs and competition format.Click here to contact Mick Coultard, National Secondary Schools Coordinator, for further information or call him on 027 2050054.